 The last option for transport in Scotland is taking the taxi which is a good idea if you want to get straight to your hotel after arriving at the airport but they’re very expensive if you use them day-to-day.

 In big cities we’ve got black cabs (like you see in London) which are the ‘official’ council-approved taxi services along with minicabs as well as a few Ubers in some large cities.

-As an Edinburgh resident I recommend you use the company ComCab who’ve never let me down whenever I’ve booked with them.
+As an Edinburgh resident I recommend you use the company ComCab who have never let me down whenever I’ve booked with them.

 If you want to discover a few tips about saving money when travelling in Scotland take a look at my article on How to Travel Scotland on a Budget.

 The next two sections covering food and tourist attractions are going to be a lot shorter than the previous ones because the prices vary so much it’s impossible to guess how much a visitor will spend during a holiday, although I can at least give a few examples of the most popular options.